pnsaevik/effluent/docs/source/config/output.rst

     :type: array of strings
     :default: (all variables)

-    Variables to include in the output, all describing properties of the plume at various times.
+    Variables to include in the output.
 Possible alternatives are:

     * ``release_time``: Time of release, relative to simulation start [s]
     * ``t``: Time since release from pipe outlet [s]